-NaTourEst is a travel company specialized in nature tours in the Baltic States.
+NaTourEst is a travel company specialized in nature tours in Estonia.
 Our goal is to offer our clients unforgettable and unique experiences.
-We lead bear, bird and mammal watching tours, also botanical and other nature tours.
+We lead birdwatching and mammal watching tours, also botanical, natural history, and other specialised nature tours.
 As nature is our working field, we also try to give back and contribute to nature conservation.
 Read more about our conservation efforts.
-We have been on the field with several different media editions.
+Our doings in various fields of activity have been covered by various media editions.

 Switzerland – Liberty Bird